LPC-CSDept/csci-assignments-Atypics3/Final/q1_explanation.md

 # ALGORITHM: <br/>[Back to Top](#description)

-- Using C++, the algorithm for the program goes like this:
+- Using C++ and pseudocode, the algorithm for the program goes like this:

 ```c++
 // loading receiver control/data register(s) are omitted due to it not needed in C++